 What’s particularly galling is that the University had planned to make increases in salaries a priority.
 They had the money, but it was now being used for other purposes.
-UMFA reps encourage the University to speak out – you’re an independent institution, and this is government interference.
+UMFA reps encourage the University to speak out – you’re an independent institution, and this is governmental interference.
 Dr. Barnard publishes an open letter that reiterates that the University wanted to deal with salaries, and they did what they could.
-The University was not prepared to talk publicly about the details, but there is no indication that the government is going to let up.
+The University was not prepared to talk publicly about the details, but there is no indication that the Government is going to let up.

 UMFA tries to get creative – let’s put the retroactivity debts into an account that won’t be released until the legal status and constitutionality of the PSSA is determined.
 Nope.

 Ok, how about a wage reopener – something that says that if the PSSA is held to be unconstitutional the collective agreement will be reopened to discuss the wages issue.
-One of the University Vice-Presidents even pleads with the government to allow the University to agree to this, pointing out how demoralizing and damaging the strike was to the University community, and that the University was having trouble recruiting new faculty members as well as having lost a number of promising young academics to competitors.
+One of the University Vice-Presidents even pleads with the Government to allow the University to agree to this, pointing out how demoralizing and damaging the strike was to the University community, and that the University was having trouble recruiting new faculty members as well as having lost a number of promising young academics to competitors.

 “This is what we are up against,” says Dr. Mark Hudson.
-The University is supposed to be independent, but it is going along with whatever the government says.
+The University is supposed to be independent, but it is going along with whatever the Government says.
 The PSSA isn’t in force yet, but we are being forced to comply with it anyway, and it is hampering every aspect of the bargaining process.

 UMFA wonders – who are we even bargaining with?
-The University is the one at the table but the government is dictating how the University proceeds.
+The University is the one at the table but the Government is dictating how the University proceeds.